 Because the 747 was so big airlines splashed out with lounges.
 There was the upper deck lounge and many had lounges at the back of economy class.
 However a Boeing proposal for a lower deck lounge – called the Tiger Lounge, because of the fabric design used in the mock-up never made it.

 The spacious age, however, was short-lived with airlines responding to a demand for cheaper and cheaper travel in the late 1970s by adding more seats.

 There have been many variants of the superjet.
-The upper deck was stretched for the -300 model and a modified wing and bigger engines added for the longer range -400 version.
+The upper deck was stretched for the -300 model and a modified wing and bigger engines were added for the longer-range -400 version.

-The 747 was also shrunk for the SP (Special Performance) model that was the first aircraft to be able to cross the South Pacific from the US to Australia non-stop.
+The 747 was also shrunk for the SP (Special Performance) model which was the first aircraft to be able to cross the South Pacific from the US to Australia non-stop.